wrossmorrow/envoy-extproc-sdk/README.md

 ```
 Obviously there's more to it, but that's the basic idea: focus on behaviors more than lower level implementations.

 The provided `serve` interface adopts the `grpc.aio` paradigm, which we've found a bit cleaner to use here than the threading concurrency model.
+We also add an implementation of the [HealthService](https://github.com/grpc/grpc/blob/master/src/proto/grpc/health/v1/health.proto) for gRPC in order to run in a context (like `kubernetes`) with health probes.

 Really you'll still need to learn some details about how `envoy` specifies and types these services and their data, but it's much more limited here.
 Basically `BaseExtProcService` implements the single RPC `Process` [defined by the spec](https://github.com/envoyproxy/envoy/blob/1cf5603dc5239c92e5bc38ef321f59ccf6eabc6e/api/envoy/service/ext_proc/v3/external_processor.proto), pulls out the request phase data from [ProcessingRequest](https://github.com/envoyproxy/envoy/blob/1cf5603dc5239c92e5bc38ef321f59ccf6eabc6e/api/envoy/service/ext_proc/v3/external_processor.proto#L63), and wraps request phase specific handlers in the requisite [ProcessingResponse](https://github.com/envoyproxy/envoy/blob/1cf5603dc5239c92e5bc38ef321f59ccf6eabc6e/api/envoy/service/ext_proc/v3/external_processor.proto#L126).
 This enables a subclass (or decorated methods) to focus solely on the logic for handling the request phases.
 These phases are
 * `{request,response}_headers`: process request or response headers